 Guidance from a decision

-This case involves a property that was sold where a tenant had committed suicide in the garage 12 months before the listing.
+This case involves a property that was sold where a tenant had died by suicide in the garage 12 months before the listing.
 The property was listed with two agencies.
 Agency One disclosed the suicide to prospective buyers.
 Agency Two, which sold the property, did not.
 The matter was considered by senior staff at Agency Two who concluded that, because it was a personal matter of the occupants and did not relate to the condition of the property, it did not need to be disclosed.

 The property was purchased by the complainants who decided to sell it 5 months later and entered into a sale and purchase agreement.
 The complainants’ neighbour asked them if they were on-selling so quickly because of the suicide.